Sports Illustrated Television (Asia)

 Sports Illustrated TV was the first 24-hour sports network in Asia.
-Launched on October 1, 2009 by Yes Television, the channel was relaunched in 2016 by the newly formed joint-venture between ASN Ltd. and Meredith Corporation (owners of the Sports Illustrated magazine).
+It was launched on October 1, 2009 by Yes Television.
+The channel was then relaunched in 2016 by the newly formed joint-venture between ASN Ltd. and Meredith Corporation (owners of the Sports Illustrated magazine).

-Sports Illustrated featured a wide range of sports content from the world's biggest brands in sports.
+Sports Illustrated TV featured a wide range of sports content from the world's biggest brands in american sports.
 It managed 3,200 hours of licensed sports content including NFL (including the Super Bowl), NHL, NCAA March Madness, NASCAR and Extreme Sports.
 It also had exclusive game rights to certain NCAA football, NCAA basketball and other major collegiate events.

 Sports Illustrated reaches 11 territories – Cambodia, Laos, India, Indonesia, Macau, Malaysia, Myanmar, Taiwan, Thailand, Singapore and Sri Lanka.

 As of 2018, the channel was no longer available in Hong Kong and Philippines.

-It was announced that on May 1, 2019, Sports Illustrated TV ceased its transmission at the following day in the rest of the Asia.
-On June 21, 2019, it will no longer be available in Singapore and Thailand.
+It was announced on May 1, 2019, that Sports Illustrated TV would cease its transmission at the end of the following day in the rest of Asia.
+On June 21, 2019, it was no longer be available in Singapore and Thailand.